Ask the Money Coach: How Do I Make Turning 30 (Financially) Fabulous

-I turn 30 in a couple years and decided to make a list of all the things I want to do before I hit the big 3-0.
-On my top list of things?
+I turn 30 in a couple of years and am making a list of all the things I want to do before I hit the big 3-0.
+On the top of my list?
 Swim with sharks, learn another language, and go to Paris.
 Buh, uh, I have no idea what things I should tick off with my money.

-Income is the key to wealth generation over time, whether it be active or passive, so figuring how you’re going to make money in your 20s sets you up for life.
+Income is the key to wealth generation over time, whether active or passive, so figuring out how you will make money in your 20s sets you up for life.

-Also, ask yourself, do you have an emergency fund with 6 months of your monthly expenses saved?
+Ask yourself, have I saved an emergency fund with six months of monthly expenses?

-Not trying to quash your fun here.
+I’m not trying to quash your fun here.
 This is so you can afford to swim with sharks, go to Paris, or take off for three months and still cover your expenses.
-Emergency funds are key to freedom and allowing you to check off all items on your bucket list from a place of financial security.
+Emergency funds are crucial to freedom and allow you to check off all items on your bucket list from a place of financial security.

-Credit cards only drag your net worth and your credit score down.
-Paying off your credit card balances in your 20s and setting up good habits to always pay off credit cards monthly is a key to credit success.
+Credit cards only drag your net worth and credit score down.
+Paying off your credit card balances in your 20s and setting up good habits, like always paying off credit cards monthly, is vital to credit success.

-As you grow your income, calculating the burden of your student loans and how you can potentially pay that off sooner rather than later is helpful if you want to put your money to other uses like investing and home buying.
+Calculating the burden of your student loans and how you can potentially pay that off sooner rather than later is helpful as you grow your income.
+This is especially valuable if you want to put your money into other uses like investing and home buying.
 Consolidating student loans into the lowest possible interest rate also gives you a huge advantage over time.
 Check out our partners at Juno.

 The first place to start is with your employer: do you have a 401k and a match?
-If you can, always take the match, that’s your money waiting to be invested for you.
-If you have also already established a monthly savings habit then you’re on your way to wealth generation!
-Once you’ve funded your emergency fund, that savings can be directly placed in investments monthly.
-Mutual funds, ETFs, crypto, real estate investing, the world is your oyster on how you grow wealth and diversify your passive income.
-Remember: time is your friend when it comes to growing wealth, the earlier you invest the longer you have to reap a higher return.
+If you can, always take the match; that’s your money waiting to be invested for you.
+If you have also already established a monthly savings habit, you’re on your way to wealth generation!
+Once you’ve funded your emergency fund, that savings can be directly placed in investments every month.
+Mutual funds, ETFs, crypto, real estate investing, and more.
+The world is your oyster for growing wealth and diversifying your passive income.
+Remember, time is your friend when it comes to growing wealth.
+The earlier you invest, the longer you have to reap a higher return.

-Now, home buying by the time you’re journey?
+Now, home buying by the time you’re 30?

-Honestly, that is totally based on your own money journey.
-Some people know where they will live for an extended period, they like home ownership and all the responsibilities that come with it, or they like managing property as a form of income and investment.
-So home buying might be right for them.
-Others do not want to live in one place for extended periods of time, they don’t like managing property or renters, and they don’t like the idea of a mortgage.
-They may not have a problem renting and think it frees them up to invest in other things like entrepreneurship or the market.
-Take the time to ask yourself what you want out of your life right now and does it imply stability and financial responsibility?
+Honestly, that is totally based on your money journey.
+Some people know where they will live for an extended period, like the idea of homeownership and all the responsibilities that come with it, or like managing property as a form of income and investment.
+Home buying might be right for them!
+Others do not want to live in one place for extended periods, don’t like managing property or renters, or don’t like the idea of a mortgage.
+They may not have a problem renting and think it frees them up to invest in other things like entrepreneurship or the stock market.
+Take the time to ask yourself what you want from your life right now; does it imply stability and financial responsibility?

 Here’s what I did in my 20’s

-In my 20’s, I lived in 8 different cities and 6 countries, so home buying was not on my radar.
-I didn’t buy my first home until I was in my 30s when I moved to a city where I planned to stay for an extended period of time.
-However, in my 20s, I did know I wanted to grow my wealth so I had the option to buy a home if my life took me to a more stable existence.
-That made me focus on saving and investing for a decade, which was the money I used for a down payment later.
+In my 20s, I lived in eight cities and six countries, so home buying was not on my radar.
+I didn’t buy my first home until I was in my 30s when I moved to a city where I planned to stay for an extended time.
+However, in my 20s, I did know I wanted to grow my wealth.
+I had the option to buy a home if my life took me to a more stable existence.
+That made me focus on saving and investing for a decade, which was the money I later used for a down payment.

-The rule of thumb is placing 20% down payment on a house helps you financially afford it and get better mortgage rates.
-Some people advocate for cash purchases to avoid being tied to a mortgage but that’s a decision you should talk about with your financial advisor.
+The rule of thumb is placing a 20% down payment on a house to help you financially afford it and get better mortgage rates.
+Some people advocate for cash purchases to avoid being tied to a mortgage, but that’s a decision you should discuss with your financial advisor.

-I should note: home buying is not a joke.
+I should note that home buying is not a joke.

 Obtaining a mortgage is a complicated and potentially stressful experience.
-There are always more unforeseen expenses you have to accommodate at closing, like home owners insurance, taxes and any updates to the house that are needed.
+There are always more unforeseen expenses you have to accommodate at closing, like homeowners insurance, taxes, and any necessary house updates.

-Over time, there are also maintenance costs associated with homes.
-Yards, gutters, paint, plumbing they all have a maintenance cost, either in time or money.
-The upside is that you own your home and have a tangible asset that hopefully accrues in value.
-The downside is that you are tied to a responsibility that takes more TLC then they tell you.
+There are also maintenance costs associated with homes over time.
+Yards, gutters, paint, and plumbing all have a maintenance cost in time or money.
+The upside is that you own your house and have a tangible asset that hopefully accrues in value.
+The downside is that you are tied to a responsibility that takes more TLC than they tell you.

-If that feels right, it can be a great experience to own a home.
+If that feels right, owning a home can be a great experience.
 If it doesn’t feel right, then don’t force yourself into that decision because it seems the trendy thing to do.

 Money goals to have by the time you hit 30